BoulderDS/CSCI5622-machine-learning/info/project.md

 We reserve a lecture for you to focus on the project.
 The instructors will go around the classroom and help you with your project.

-Although I do not take attendence in any lecture, you are required to attend hackathon to get the participantion points in the project.
+Although I do not take attendance in any lecture, you are required to attend hackathon to get the participation points in the project.

 ## Final presentation

 The final presentation will be on December 11.
-In the final presentation you will present your project in a poster session.
+In the final presentation, you will present your project in a poster session.
 You need to

 * Explain what you did and what you think is the most exciting thing from this project